-- The donated appliances from Euromaid should be removed from the Sydney Showground directly after the close of the Sydney Royal Easter Show.
+The donated appliances should be removed from the Sydney Showground directly after the close of the Sydney Royal Easter Show.

-- Installation of the kitchen needs to be completed by approximately 30 November 2018, six months after the Sydney Royal Easter Show.
+Installation of the kitchen needs to be completed approximately six months after the Sydney Royal Easter Show.

 Judging and selection